-Fact: 99% of the happily married women I know have admitted that the men they fell in love with weren't actually their type when they first met them.
+Fact: 99 percent of the happily married women I know have admitted that the men they fell in love with weren't actually their type when they first met them."

 According to psychology, the average person will meet at least eight people from the opposite gender with whom they share the same life values and life directions.
 It could include people you met back in school, one brief summer, or randomly at work.
 It's not necessarily romantic, but there was a connection, a potential.
 It could include people you have yet to meet.
 All these potentials have the raw material to be 'the one.'"Continue reading below ↓

 Second, learn the lessons from that failed relationship.
 There were two of you in the relationship, so you made a contribution.
 Identify the good parts of the relationship, and not just the bad.
 No relationship is a complete waste of time.
 What are the lessons you can learn from it?

 But if you have been actually cheated on, then refer to my advice in question number five where you need to learn the lessons of the failed relationship.

 Yes, you may hear cautionary tales of cheating from friends or in the media, but know that there are also stories of amazing guys out there.
 My advice: Make friends with happy couples who can give you a balanced view of life instead of just focusing on the cheating stories you hear.
 Who knows?
 These happy couples may have awesome guy friends who are single.
-That's called networking [*wink*].
+That's called networking. (*wink*)Continue reading below ↓